-- 1. Member States shall put in place effective mechanisms to encourage reporting of breaches of this Regulation to competent authorities, including at least: - specific procedures for the receipt of reports of breaches and their follow-up; (a) - (b) appropriate protection for persons who report potential or actual breaches; - (c) protection of personal data concerning both the person who reports the potential or actual breaches and the accused person in compliance with the principles laid down in Directive 95/46/EC; - (d) appropriate procedures to ensure the right of the accused person of defence and to be heard before the adoption of a decision concerning him and the right to seek effective judicial remedy against any decision or measure concerning him. - a reduction of the applicable sanction in accordance with the requirements and e) procedures set out in national law and if the conditions referred to in paragraph 2 are verified for the first person that reports such information. - 2.
-Financial incentives to persons who offer salient information about potential breaches of this Regulation may be granted in conformity with national law where such persons do not have a pre-existing legal or contractual duty to report such information, that the information is new, and it results in the imposition of an administrative sanction or measure or a criminal sanction for a breach of this Regulation.
+- competent authorities have in place specific procedures for the receipt of reports (d) of breaches and their follow-up; - (e) appropriate protection is provided to employees who report potential or actual breaches; - appropriate disciplinary measures are imposed on employees who report in bad (f) faith frivolous or non-existent breaches; - protection of personal data concerning both the employee who reports the potential (g) or actual breaches and the accused employer in compliance with the principles laid down in Directive 95/46/EC: - appropriate procedures are in place to ensure the right of the accused employer of (h) defence and to be heard before the adoption of a decision concerning him and the right to seek effective judicial remedy against any decision or measure concerning him. - 2.
+Without prejudice to paragraph 1 and 1a, financial incentives to persons who offer salient information about potential breaches of this Regulation may be granted in conformity with national law where such persons do not have other pre-existing legal or contractual duties to report such information, and provided that the information is new, and it results in the imposition of an administrative sanction or measure or a criminal sanction for a breach of this Regulation. - 3.

-9435/12 OM/rg EN 3.
 The Commission shall adopt, by means of implementing acts in accordance with Article 33, measures to specify the procedures referred to in paragraph 1, including the modalities of reporting and the modalities for following-up of reports, the measures for the protection of persons.